 2.3.4.
 Intra-particle diffusion model

-Intra-particle diffusion model describes three stages, one or any combination of which can be the rate control mechanism (Cheung et al., 2007; Wu et al., 2009):
+The intra-particle diffusion model describes three stages, where one or any combination can be the rate control mechanism (Cheung et al., 2007; Wu et al., 2009):

 Mass transfer across the outer boundary layer of the liquid surrounding the outer part of the particle.

-Adsorption in-situ on the surface (internal or external) and the time required usually depend on the variations of the system including the concentration of the solutes, pH, temperature, and particle size distribution.
-It is usually assumed that this step is extremely fast.
+Adsorption in situ on the surface (internal or external) and the time required usually depend on system variations, including solute concentration, pH, temperature, and particle size distribution.
+It is generally assumed that stage 2 is extremely fast.

-Diffusion of the molecules to the internal adsorption site is considered the stage in the final equilibrium, where the solute (e.g., P) moves slowly from larger pores to micropores and causes a slow rate of adsorption.
+Diffusion of molecules to the internal adsorption site is considered the stage in the final equilibrium, where the solute (e.g., P) moves slowly from larger pores to micropores resulting in a slow rate of adsorption.

-The Intra-particle diffusion model is described by the following equation:
+The intra-particle diffusion model is described by the following equation:

 qt=kpt12+C (4)

-Where kp (mg (g*min0.5) -1) is the rate constant of the intra-particle diffusion model and C is obtained from the intercept.
+Where kp (mg (g*min0.5) -1) is the rate constant of the intra-particle diffusion model, and C is obtained from the intercept.

 2.3.5.
 Batch adsorption experiments